Saturday, March 4, 2023

 posing for the newsreel feature Screen Snapshots #11, 1934

 And people identified with the struggles against these characters, as, unlike the Depression itself, they were an enemy that could actually be seen and heard.
-And, if they touched you, could harm you in definitive ways, unlike the more subtle harms of the Depression.
+And, if they touched you, they could harm you in definitive ways, unlike the more subtle harms of the Depression.

 But that started a new trend: With World War II coming up, people decided it was better to see these creatures fight each other, and even to laugh at them, than to be afraid of them.
 So films where they fought were produced, and there was a series of Abbott and Costello Meet... films with the monsters, some played by their 1930s portrayers.

 7. The Depression ended "the Jazz Age."
 It is true that the term "Jazz Age" applies to the 1920s not just because of the music, but because of a lifestyle that included the happy dancing, the happy drinking, and the gangsterism that supported it.
 As the 1969 film They Shoot Horses, Don't They?, set in 1935, shows, the Depression showed going out and dancing to have become a very different thing during the Depression, and the 1933 repeal of Prohibition didn't change that.
+(That film also showed people dancing under a mirror ball, 40 years before the rise of disco music.
+In fact, the mirror ball had been invented in 1917.)

-But, as for the music, if anything, the 1930s were the decade when jazz came out of the shadows a black-only phenomenon and into the mainstream of white America.
-The best jazz groups remained black ones, led by pianist-composers Edward "Duke" Ellington William "Count" Basie, and Thomas "Fats" Waller, trumpeter Louis Armstrong, and drummer Chick Webb.
+But, as for the music, if anything, the 1930s were the decade when jazz came out of the shadows of a black-only phenomenon and into the mainstream of white America.
+The best jazz groups remained black ones, led by pianist-composers Edward "Duke" Ellington, William "Count" Basie, and Thomas "Fats" Waller, trumpeter Louis Armstrong, and drummer Chick Webb.
 But bandleaders like Benny Goodman, Artie Shaw, and the brothers Tommy and Jimmy Dorsey -- first together, then separately after a feud, then occasionally together again after reconciling -- proved that white men could uphold the mantle of jazz as well.

 By 1938, Goodman and Basie could appear together onstage -- at no less a classical music venue than Carnegie Hall in New York -- and be celebrated for it.